scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 a simple problem in statistical prediction.
 `Benchmarking Results`_ presents some results of performance benchmarking on problems related to machine learning and expression evaluation.
-`What's in Theano`_ gives an overview of the design of Theano.
+`What kinds of work does Theano support?`_  gives an overview of the design of Theano and the sort of computations to which it is suited.
 `Limitations and Future Work`_ outlines current limitations of our implementation and currently planned additions to Theano.